Can An Image Classifier Suffice For Action Recognition?: Experiments

-\textbf{SSV2.} Table 4 list the results of our models and SOTA approaches on SSV2.
-There is a $1.0\sim2.5\%$ performance gap between our approach and the best-performed CNN methods.
-However our approach performs on par with other transformer-based method such as TimeSformer~\cite{TimeSformer_Bertasius_2021vc} and VidTr-L~\cite{VidTr} under a similar setting.
-Note that ViViT-L~\cite{arnab2021vivit} achieves better results with a larger and stronger backbone ViT-L~\cite{ViT_dosovitskiy2021an}.
-MViT-B~\cite{fan2021multiscale} is an efficient multi-scale architecture, which can process much longer input sequences to capture fine-grained motion patterns in SSV2 data.
-Although \Swin designed to be memory-friendly, it still remains computationally challenging for such an approach to handle an input sequence more than 16 frames, especially when a larger sliding window size is desired for self-attention such as in the case of \superH and \superHH.
-Our results suggest that developing more efficient architectures of vision transformer is an area of improvement and future work for \ours to take advantage of more input frames.
+\textbf{SSV2.} Table~\ref{table:ssv2} lists the results of our models and the SOTA approaches on SSV2.
+With the same number of input frames, our approach is $1\sim2\%$ worse than the best-performed CNN methods.
+However, our approach performs on par with other transformer-based method such as TimeSformer~\citep{TimeSformer_Bertasius_2021vc} and VidTr-L~\citep{VidTr} under the similar setting.
+Note that ViViT-L~\citep{arnab2021vivit} achieves better results with a larger and stronger backbone ViT-L~\citep{ViT_dosovitskiy2021an}.
+MViT-B~\citep{fan2021multiscale} is an efficient multi-scale architecture, which can process much longer input sequences to capture fine-grained motion patterns in SSV2 data.
+Training \super models with more than 16 frames still remains computationally challenging, especially for models like \superL and \LsuperLL, which need a larger sliding window size.
+Our results suggest that developing more efficient architectures of vision transformer be an area of improvement and future work for \ours to take advantage of more input frames on SSV2.